Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Close Wabbajack.

 ### <p align="center"> ![Manual Downloads](https://github.com/user-attachments/assets/ee90c955-9d97-4252-a50c-c897eac2b381) </p>
+> :::caution
-> :::caution These mods are Uranium Fever **REQUIREMENTS**.
+> These mods are Uranium Fever **REQUIREMENTS**.

 - Download and run [Manual Downloads.bat](https://drive.google.com/file/d/11qu8i0fHgCYord0Tw6V3-5VmdY_j8rlj/view?usp=sharing), then click `Download anyway` on the two Google Drive links that open in your browser.
 	- The `Downloads` folder will now contain `ghouls, MMTV_Mobile_Truck_Base_Sorting_Addon_v1.0, Tammer's NIF-Bashed Armor Mega-Pack v4.2, FeralGhoulsHD, and RRTV_CapitalWasteland_Hideouts_TTW-v2.0`.
 - `**MOVE**` all five of the downloaded archives into the `C:\Modding\Uranium Fever\downloads` folder. **DO NOT** extract them.

 ### <p align="center"> ![Creating Clean Installs and Backups](https://github.com/user-attachments/assets/b1e3bda9-ded4-410e-b34a-fc6e5a849e8e) </p>
+> :::tip Self-Contained!
-> :::tip This process allows for the creation of a completely **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.
+> This process allows for the creation of a completely **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.
 >
 > **SKIP** this step if you have never played or modded this installation of Fallout 3 or Fallout: New Vegas before.

+> :::important
-> :::important These instructions will reference the `game library folder`, which refers to the folder in which Fallout: New Vegas and Fallout 3 are installed.
+> These instructions will reference the `game library folder`, which refers to the folder in which Fallout: New Vegas and Fallout 3 are installed.
 >
 > Default locations for the `game library folder` include `C:\steam\steamapps\common` and `C:\Program Files (x86)\GOG Galaxy\Games`.